 - Triggers based on the channel the content comes from.
 You can either include or exclude them from the trigger.

-- Triggers based on the message type of the content.
-You can choose posts, comments, replies, or direct messages, and either include or exclude them from the trigger.
+- Triggers based on the content type.
+You can choose posts, comments, replies, or direct messages, and you can either include or exclude them from the trigger.

 You can choose from the following action types:

 - Assigns the piece of content to a user or a team.

 - Add labels

 - Adds one or more labels of your choice to the piece of content.